Elasticity-Controlled Jamming Criticality in Soft Composite Solids: Abstract

 \section{Abstract}

-Soft composite solids are made of dispersed inclusions within soft matrices.
+Soft composite solids are made of inclusions dispersed within soft matrices.
 They are ubiquitous in nature and form the basis of many biological tissues.
-In the field of materials science, synthetic soft composites are promising candidates for constructing various engineering devices due to their highly programmable features.
-However, when the volume fraction of inclusions increases, predicting the mechanical properties of these materials poses a significant challenge for the classical theories in composite mechanics.
-The difficulty arises from the inherently disordered, multi-scale interactions between the inclusions and matrix.
-To address this challenge, we conducted systematic investigations on the mechanics of densely-filled soft elastomers containing stiff microspheres.
-We experimentally demonstrated how the strain-stiffening response of the soft composites is governed by the critical scalings in the vicinity of a continuous phase transition, which depend on both the elasticity of the elastomer matrix and the particles.
-The critical points signify a shear-jamming transition of the included particles in the absence of matrix elasticity.
-The proposed criticality framework quantitatively predicts diverse mechanical responses observed in experiments across a wide range of material parameters.
-The findings uncover a novel design paradigm of composite mechanics that relies on engineering the jamming-criticality of the embedded inclusions.
+In the field of materials science, synthetic soft composites are promising candidates for building various engineering devices due to their highly programmable features.
+However, when the volume fraction of the inclusions increases, predicting the mechanical properties of these materials poses a significant challenge for the classical theories of composite mechanics.
+The difficulty arises from the inherently disordered, multi-scale interactions between the inclusions and the matrix.
+To address this challenge, we systematically investigated the mechanics of densely filled soft elastomers containing stiff microspheres.
+We experimentally demonstrated how the strain-stiffening response of the soft composites is governed by the critical scalings in the vicinity of a shear-jamming transition of the included particles.
+The proposed criticality framework quantitatively connects the overall mechanics of a soft composite with the elasticity of the matrix and the particles, and captures the diverse mechanical responses observed across a wide range of material parameters.
+The findings uncover a novel design paradigm of composite mechanics that relies on engineering the jamming properties of the embedded inclusions.